hanyulo/knowledge/security/attacks/xss/xss.md

 ## XSS Types

 ### Reflected XSS
+* malicious attach on request/response and flow to app
 1. hacker send malicious email to user
 2. user click on image in email
 3. redirect user to vulnerable page with malicious script in query string